c0fec0de/anycache/README.rst

 13

-To preserve the result between multiple python runs, a persistent cache directory needs to be set at a central :any:`AnyCache` instance.
+To preserve the result between multiple python runs, a persistent cache directory needs to be set at a central `AnyCache` instance.

 >>> from anycache import AnyCache
 >>> ac = AnyCache(cachedir='/tmp/anycache.my')